-Representatives of the San Francisco Police Department were questioned by city supervisors and residents Thursday over slow police response times in District 6, which includes SoMa.
+City supervisors and residents questioned representatives of the San Francisco Police Department Thursday over slow police-response times in District 6, which includes SoMa.

 Jason Cunningham, a program manager in SFPD’s Strategic Management Bureau, said the station’s current staffing is now above the 105 patrol officers recommended under the city’s existing staffing analysis.